EddieKHHo/EddieKHHo.github.io/_posts/2021-05-25-Classify-telescope-images-part2.md

 <figure>
  	<img src="/assets/images/05_2021/RateThreshold.png">
-	<figcaption><b>Figure 1.</b> FPR and TPR for range of decision thresholds.
+	<figcaption><b>Figure 2.</b> FPR and TPR for range of decision thresholds.
 Dashed line represents the default threshold at <em>t</em> = 0.5.</figcaption>
 </figure>

 Here is what I learned from examining these plots.
 Recall the FPR = FP/(FP+TN) and TPR = TP/(FN+TP).

 1. FPR = 1 and TPR = 1 when *t* = 0, since TN = 0 and FN = 0.
-2. FPR = 0 when t = 0, since FP = 0.
+2. When t = 1, the TPR for nearest neighbor and decision tree classifiers are well above 0, while the TPR for the random forest and neural network classifiers are at or near 0.
+This is expected given that the former two classifiers assigned many more data points a class probability equal to 1.
+However, exactly why this is the case is not clear to me.
-3. TPR = the frequency of '1' in the test set when t = 0, since everything is classified as '1' and the predictions can only be TP or FP.
+3. As expected, FPR and TPR decreases as *t* increases, but the shape of the curve differs across classifiers.
+For the nearest neighbor classifier, there is a step-like curve suggesting that the class probabilities cluster around a few values (which is actually observed in the histogram above).
+The decision tree classifier show a similar but less pronounced step-like curve.
+The random forest and neural network classifier shows a smoother curve.
-4. As *t* increases, both FPR and TPR decreases.
+4. Interestingly, for the random forest and neural network classifier, the FPR show a negative curvature, while the TPR show a positive curvature.
+This means that for small values of *t*, as *t* increase, the FPR decreases at a faster rate than the TPR.
+While for larger value of t, as t increases the TPR rate decreases faster than the FPR.